-(19) State includes, in addition to the states of the United States of America, any dependency of the United States, the Commonwealth of Puerto Rico, the Virgin Islands, and the District of Columbia;
+(20) (22) State includes, in addition to the states of the United States of America, any dependency of the United States, the Commonwealth of Puerto Rico, the Virgin Islands, and the District of Columbia;

-$(20\bar{)}$ State unemployment insurance tax shall mean that portion of the combined tax commencing January 1, 1996, which is based upon the state unemployment insurance tax rate portion of the combined tax rate and which is deposited in the State Unemployment Insurance Trust Fund as required by sections 48-648 and 48-649;
+(21) (23) State unemployment insurance tax shall mean that portion of the combined tax commencing January 1, 1996, which is based upon the state unemployment insurance tax rate portion of the combined tax rate and which is deposited in the State Unemployment Insurance Trust Fund as required by sections 48-648 and 48-649;

-(21) State unemployment insurance tax rate shall mean the percentage of the combined tax rate used to determine the state unemployment insurance tax portion of the combined tax;
+(22) (24) State unemployment insurance tax rate shall mean the percentage of the combined tax rate used to determine the state unemployment insurance tax portion of the combined tax;

-(22) Temporary employee shall mean an employee of a temporary help firm assigned to work for the clients of such temporary help firm;
+(23) (25) Temporary employee shall mean an employee of a temporary help firm assigned to work for the clients of such temporary help firm;

-(23) Temporary help firm shall mean a firm that hires its own employees and assigns them to clients to support or supplement the client's work force in work situations such as employee absences, temporary skill shortages, seasonal workloads, and special assignments and projects: (24) Unemployed shall mean an individual during any week in which the individual our provide a comparison of the units are used.
+(24) (26) Temporary help firm shall mean a firm that hires its own employees and assigns them to clients to support or supplement the client's work force in work situations such as employee absences, temporary skill shortages, seasonal workloads, and special assignments and projects; (25) (27) Unemployed shall mean an individual during any week in

-(24) Unemployed shall mean an individual during any week in which the individual performs no service and with respect to which no wages are payable to the individual or any week of less than full-time work if the wages payable with respect to such week are less than the individual's weekly benefit amount, but shall not include any individual on a leave of absence; (25) (23) Unemployment Trust Fund shall mean the trust fund in the
+(25) (27) Unemployed shall mean an individual during any week in which the individual performs no service and with respect to which no wages are payable to the individual or any week of less than full-time work if the wages payable with respect to such week are less than the individual's weekly benefit amount, but shall not include any individual on a leave of absence or on paid vacation leave.
+When an agreement between the employer and a bargaining unit representative does not allocate vacation pay allowance or pay in lieu of vacation to a specified period of time during a period of temporary layoff or plant shutdown, the payment by the employer or his or her designated representative will be deemed to be wages as defined in this section in the week or weeks the vacation is actually taken;

-(25) (23) Unemployment Trust Fund shall mean the trust fund in the Treasury of the United States of America established under section 904 of the federal Social Security Act which receives credit from the state Unemployment Compensation Fund;
+(26) (28) Unemployment Trust Fund shall mean the trust fund in the Treasury of the United States of America established under section 904 of the federal Social Security Act, 42 U.S.C.
+1104, as such section existed on March 2, 2001, which receives credit from the state Unemployment Compensation Fund;